mamoyz/sporty-group-assessment/README.md

 - Asked Claude AI when response data was not rendering in the component
 - Asked Claude AI when needed a unique list of sports

+## Desigin Decision

+- Completely made up by myself.
+I have prior UI-UX experience.

 ## Further enhancements and plans

 - API calls caching implementation
+- Better UX, debounce in search, save search parameters in URL, Option to clear (reset) search filters.
-- Perfomrance optimization like lazy loading, infinite scroll, debounce in search, save search parameters in URL
+- Perfomrance optimization like lazy loading, infinite scroll,
-- Code refactoring
+- Code refactoring, fix lint and typescipt errors, implement strict typing
 - Create a dedicated route (page) for each leage to display image with possibility going back to the search.
 - UI improvement, Skeleton loders, Better informative message
 - Write Unit tests